absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 This command can be used to create a new Subatomic Team.
 This only creates the metadata model of the Team in the Subatomic database.
 This can then be used as the base to create a DevOps environment and create new Project's under. **Note:** When creating a new team, the user that executes the command will be made the owner of this Team.

 ---
+#### `sub create team channel`
+This command will create a Slack channel with the supplied name and assign it as the Team's associated Subatomic Slack channel.
+The following actions are performed when running this command:

+1. Create a Slack channel with the chosen name.
+2. Assign the Slack channel to the Team's associated Subatomic slack channel in the Subatomic database.
+3. Invite the Atomist bot to the newly created Slack channel.
+4. Invite all Team owners and members to the newly created Slack channel.

+**Note:** When following the message prompts after creating a Team, the Slack channel will automatically be created using the Team's name in kebab case format.

+---
+#### `sub help`
+Displays a help menu as a Slack browsable form of the Quick Reference section of this page.

+---
 #### `sub jenkins build`
 This will kick off a Jenkins dev pipeline build for a selected application.
 That is it will run the build associated to the standard Jenkinsfile for an Application, and not the additional deployment jobs associated to the Application.

 ---
 #### `sub link application`
 This will prompt a user for details about an Application they wish to allow Subatomic to manage.
 This will require an existing initialised repository in the Bitbucket project associated to the Application's intended owning Subatomic Project.
-This creates the metadata representation of the Applicaiton within the Subatomic database.
+This creates the metadata representation of the Application within the Subatomic database.
 Once the Application has been created the user needs to decide how Subatomic should treat the Application.
 See [sub configure package](#sub-configure-package) for more details.

 ---
 #### `sub link bitbucket project`